1951 Glitfaxi plane crash

-The 1951 Glitfaxi air crash (Icelandic: Glitfaxaslysið, "the Glitfaxi accident") was a plane crash that occurred on 31 January 1951 when a Douglas DC-3 from Flugfélag Íslands, christened Glitfaxi, crashed in Faxaflói in Iceland, killing all 20 people aboard.
+The 1951 Flugfélag Íslands DC-3 crash (Icelandic: Glitfaxaslysið, "the Glitfaxi accident") was a plane crash that occurred on 31 January 1951 when a Douglas DC-3 from Flugfélag Íslands, christened Glitfaxi, crashed in Faxaflói in Iceland, killing all 20 people aboard.
 It remains the second deadliest air crash in Iceland behind the 1947 Héðinsfjörður air crash.

 The plane was attempting to land at Reykjavík airport during heavy snowfall.
 Its first attempt to land was aborted due to low visibility.
 During its second attempt, all contact was lost with the plane.
 After it became clear that Glitfaxi had disappeared, a search immediately began.
 The following days, both land, sea and air searches were conducted including by the ICGV Ægir and the herring vessel Fanney that searched the area with depth sounders.
-While several items belonging to the plane where found in the ocean, the wreck itself was never officially found.
+While several items belonging to the plane were found in the ocean, the wreck itself was never officially found.

 Aircraft

 Glitfaxi was built in 1942 in Santa Monica, California, for the United States Air Force.
 In November 1946, Flugfélag Íslands bought the aircraft from Scottish Aviation which had converted her for passenger flights.